oldlavender/move.lab/README.md

 # move.lab
-lab.js plugin responsible for basic animation (we move lab visual components for you).
+lab.js plugin responsible for basic animation (we move lab! - and its visual components for you).

 # Status
 While I am aware that things are far away from the ideal, it is an easy implementation of visual animations for lab.js.
 By now, the plugin works by causing new screen refreshes through a direct call to requestAnimationFrame.
 It then recalculate object positions or other properties based on timestamp.
 I think there might be better ways of doing that, but it needs some thought.